SteelCompendium/data-md-dse/Bestiary/Fossil Cryptic.md

   cost: 2d10 + 3
   keywords:
   - Ranged
+  distance: Ranged 10
+  target: Two creatures or objects on the ground
   t1: 2 damage; vertical slide 2
   t2: 3 damage; vertical slide 4
   t3: 4 damage; the target is [[Restrained|restrained]] against the ceiling (save ends)
   effects:
   - name: Effect
-    effect: 'The cryptic makes an initial attack that calls down stone pillars from the ceiling.
-Distance: Ranged 10 Target: Two creatures or objects '
+    effect: The cryptic makes an initial attack that calls down stone pillars from the ceiling.
   - name: Effect
-    effect: 'The cryptic makes a final attack that raises stone pillars from the floor.
+    effect: The cryptic makes a final attack that raises stone pillars from the floor.
-      Distance: Ranged 10 Target: Two creatures or objects on the ground '

 ```